 - Each rear door has manual slide-up sunshades, so in addition to covering the main window, a smaller screen simultaneously covers the rear-quarter window for full side coverage.

 Open the trunk lid, and you’ll find a wide area with a flat floor that easily accommodates large pieces of cargo.

 - The RLX provides just under 15 (14.9) EPA-rated square feet of highly usable space with some additional hidden storage under the trunk floor.
-The model with the Krell Audio system has 14.7 square feet, as some space is devoted to the powerful sub-woofer.
+The model with the Krell® Premium Audio system has 14.7 cubic feet, as some space is devoted to the powerful sub-woofer.

 - There are some additional cargo spaces under the trunk floor as well as spaces custom fit for designed to store tools for the flat repair kit and a large warning sign.

-- Additional pass-through space behind the rear seat armrest allows the placement of long items such as skis.
+- On front-drive models, additional pass-through space behind the rear seat armrest allows the placement of long items such as skis.

 A luxury car cabin will not feel nearly as luxurious if it’s cluttered with everyday items or if things are difficult to find.
 That’s why considerable care was taken with the RLX interior to ensure that everything you need at a moment’s notice is within reach.

 - The illuminated glove box has a shelf to keep the owner’s manual readily at hand.
 If you require a larger, undivided space, the shelf can be easily reconfigured.